lohani2280/mdanalysis/GSoC-2016-Project-Ideas.md

 - [Diffusion Maps] (http://arxiv.org/abs/1506.06259)
 - [Principle Component Analysis](https://en.wikipedia.org/wiki/Principal_component_analysis)

 There are python implementations for all of these algorithms but none of them currently work with MDAnalysis out of the box.
 This is because the current python implementations work on normal numpy arrays that stores a complete trajectory in memory, but MDAnalysis never loads the whole trajectory but only one frame at a time.
 This approach allows MDAnalysis to treat very large system on a normal laptop or workstation.
+A new dimension reduction should be implemented as a class and inherit from [analysis.base](https://github.com/MDAnalysis/mdanalysis/blob/5b6471d93a36581d06ec73a1a0bddc8a460d4213/package/MDAnalysis/analysis/base.py#L35).

 Of course you can also suggest us another dimension reduction algorithm that you would like to implement.